-- In contrast to polished cement, microcement has agglomerating particles that divide when reacting to water, creating smaller particles.
+- In contrast to polished cement, microcement has particles that bind together into a dense cluster and divide when reacting to water, creating smaller particles.

 - The minimum thickness of polished cement coatings is 5 centimeters, whilst the thickness of microcement finish is between 3 and 5 millimeters.

 - Concrete floors with polished cement require joints.
-However, microcement allows for continuous surfaces.
+However, micro-cement allows for continuous, joint free surfaces..

 A concrete floor with polished cement meets the basic requirements of a traditional floor, adding new aspects that improve the behavior and performance of its surface.

-Amongst the main characteristics of a polished cement floor are:
+Among the positive characteristics of a concrete floor with polished cement are:

-In industrial buildings and other industrial facilities, polished cement finish can reduce the consumption of electrical energy, since this type of floor is capable of reflecting a high percentage of light.
+In industrial buildings and other industrial facilities, a polished concrete finish can even partially reduce electrical energy consumption, since the floor is capable of reflecting a good percentage of light.